anne-gert/favorite-links/README.md

 This opens the links page with default contents that contains more documentation.

-It is also possible to supply one's own contents with the links= URL argument.
+It is also possible to supply one's own configuration with the links= URL argument.
 The value may be literal contents or an absolute or relative URL, prefixed with 'url:'.
 This can also be used with a direct link to GitHub:
 <https://html-preview.github.io/?url=https://github.com/anne-gert/favorite-links/master/favorites.html&links=url:example-links.txt>.

 This contents can be edited from the page (via the Gears icon) and stored in